SkepticMystic/MathMap/Math Map Vault/Logic/Propositional Logic/Conjunction.md

 ---

 The logical operator **conjunction** combines two propositions into a new proposition in a way analogous to the word "and".
 This is why it's sometimes called the "AND" operator.
-You might recognize conjunction as the operator we used in our "Ted likes pie and Ted likes ice cream" example from earlier.
 Say we have the following two propositions:

 - $P$ says "I am thirsty"
 - $Q$ says "I am tired"

-The conjunction of the two would be "I am thirsty and I am tired" (which is equivalent to saying "I am thirsty and tired").
+The conjunction of the two would be "I am thirsty and I am tired."
 Conjunction is symbolized with the '$\land$' symbol, so we could write this new proposition as $P \land Q$.
 This is read as "$P$ and $Q$".

 The entire proposition $P \land Q$ is only true when both $P$ **and** $Q$ are true.
 In other words, if either $P$ or $Q$ are false, then the entire proposition is false.
 Hopefully this makes intuitive sense: the statement "I am thirsty and tired" should be true if I'm both thirsty and tired, but in all other cases (if I'm thirsty but not tired, or tired but not thirsty, or neither thirsty nor tired) it should be false.